 new window.
 Other links will open an informational popup,

 browser's popup blocker or allow popups from this nonprofit Web site.

 finishing this article to avoid getting distracted and lost.

-This brief YouTube clip by the author will introduce you to Lesson 1:
+This brief YouTube video will introduce you to Lesson 1:

 This article will guide you through the first of seven self-improvement